List of Police 10 Codes: Guide to Law Enforcement Radio Communications

 Otherwise, supervisors, motorcycle units, swat teams, or marine units may have a special designation.

-Also, departments may use coded names to represent different segments, such as Squad 1, Unit 1, Team 3, etc. These may indicate the particular group responding to a call or the squad on the crime scene.
+Departments may also use coded names to represent different segments, such as Squad 1, Unit 1, Team 3, etc. These may indicate the particular group responding to a call or the squad on the crime scene.

 Amateur Radio Operators